awsdocs/aws-codecommit-user-guide/doc_source/integ-cloudtrail.md

 You can store your log files in your Amazon S3 bucket for as long as you want, but you can also define Amazon S3 lifecycle rules to archive or delete log files automatically\.
 By default, your log files are encrypted with Amazon S3 server\-side encryption \(SSE\)\.

-If you want to be notified upon log file delivery, you can configure CloudTrail to publish Amazon SNS notifications when new log files are delivered\.
-For more information, see [Configuring Amazon SNS Notifications for CloudTrail](http://docs.aws.amazon.com/awscloudtrail/latest/userguide/getting_notifications_top_level.html)\.

-You can also aggregate AWS CodeCommit log files from multiple AWS regions and multiple AWS accounts into a single Amazon S3 bucket\.

-For more information, see [Receiving CloudTrail Log Files from Multiple Regions](http://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-receive-logs-from-multiple-accounts.html) and [Receiving CloudTrail Log Files from Multiple Accounts](http://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-receive-logs-from-multiple-accounts.html)\.

 ## Understanding AWS CodeCommit Log File Entries<a name="understanding-service-name-entries"></a>

 CloudTrail log files can contain one or more log entries\.
 Each entry lists multiple JSON\-formatted events\.
 A log event represents a single request from any source and includes information about the requested action, the date and time of the action, request parameters, and so on\.
 Log entries are not an ordered stack trace of the public API calls, so they do not appear in any specific order\.